IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

 `2022`
 **Berge, PS**.
-(Forthcoming July 2022).
+(July 2022).
 “The Table and the Tomb: Positioning Trans Power and Play in *Dungeons & Dragons*”.
 To be presented at Generation Analog 2022.
 Virtual Event.

 `2022`
 **Berge, PS**.
-(Forthcoming July 2022). “‘LET ALL PARTAKE IN THE SUFFERING’: *MÖRK BORG* As a Visual-Material Toolkit for Fan Remix”.
+(July 2022). “‘LET ALL PARTAKE IN THE SUFFERING’: *MÖRK BORG* As a Visual-Material Toolkit for Fan Remix”.
 To be presented at the Digital Games Research Association 2022 Conference.
 Guadalajara, Mexico.

 `2022`
 **Berge, PS** and Heslep, D.G.
 (2022). “‘!pls deletethis’: How Discord Bots Perform and Center White Cismasculinity.”
 Presented at the Console-ing Passions 2022 Conference.
 Orlando, FL.